frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **210:** As a user I want to see the reports ordered by end time in descending order in the report table when I open Ladybug.
 This is because I am usually most interested in recent reports.

+**212:** Given is that I am busy with some analysis that involves the report table, and that I am also curious whether there are new reports (any user role).
+When I press the refresh button, I want that the row that was previously selected remains selected so that I am not distracted unnecessarily from the work I was doing.

 **220:** As a user I want to have standard sorting options in the table of reports.
 This means at least sorting on any column and both ascending and descending.

 **300:** Given is that messages are being processed in the production environment.
 As a service manager I want to see how many reports-in-progress there are.
 There is a report-in-progress if for some correlation id the start checkpoint is not yet matched by a corresponding end checkpoint.